rcarver/levels/README.md

 end
 ```

-The resulting `config` object above works like this.
+The resulting `config` object works like this.

 ```ruby
 # Dot syntax.